Zonnebloem College Estate

 “Fikelela means ‘reach out’ in Xhosa and is the HIV&AIDS outreach programme of the Anglican Diocese of Cape Town.” http://www.fikelela.org.za

 The children at the foster home range in age from 5 to 13 years.
 At present there are 6 children living in the cottage:

 • Jackie – 5

 Omari and JJ and Gurshwyn and Marlin are brothers.
-I spent a few hours with the children on Tuesday and will help them with their homework and put together games we can play together when they get home from school in the afternoon.
-Of course I will be giving them lots of hugs, love, and attention – they are all very sweet.
-Little Jackie attends a crèche (preschool) and the other children attend regular primary school on Zonnebloem College Estate premises.
+I spent a few hours with the children on Tuesday, helping them with their homework and organizing games we can play together when they get home from school.
+Of course I’ll be giving them lots of hugs, love, and attention – they’re all very sweet.
+Little Jackie attends a crèche (preschool), and the other children attend regular primary school on Zonnebloem College Estate premises.

-Another volunteer, Rebecca, is returning to her home in Germany in a few weeks.
-We plan to have a farewell party for her.
+Another volunteer, Rebecca, will be returning to her home in Germany soon.
+We’re planning a farewell party for her.
 She loves the children and is fantastic helping them with their homework and reading.
-They will really miss her!
+They’ll miss her!

-As I spend more time at the foster home I will write about it in the blog.
-Emmie and Raymond Adams are the house mother and father.
-They live in the foster home and care for the children every day.
+As I spend more time at the foster home, I’ll write about it in the blog.
+Emmie and Raymond Adams are the house-mother and father.
+They live in the foster home and care for the children.